-Chard is a versatile vegetable that has many possibilities.
-Whip up some green rice with Swiss chard or fresh sun-seedy chard!
+Whip up these Swiss chard recipes using some green rice with Swiss chard or fresh sun-seedy chard!

 I can't help it.
 I've been growing Swiss chard (Beta vulgaris cicla) for three years, and I've become so hooked on this wonderful plant that I just can't help raving about it.
 Wouldn't you talk up a food crop that's easy to grow, colorful enough to serve as an ornament, mild-tasting, loaded with nutrients and exceedingly resistant to pests?

 Chard's beauty sets it apart from most garden greens.
 Its tall, curly-edged, dark-green leaves with their slender, ivory-white centers make the plant truly an "edible decoration."
 (For that reason, Beta vulgaris cicla is just as eye-pleasing when grown in a pot as it is sown along the borders of a path or in traditional rows.)
 And with no more care than the regular waterings and feedings that you extend to the other inhabitants of your garden, chard quickly grows lush and strong and stays that way.
 Fact is, if you're careful to harvest only the leaves, the plant's rootstocks will continue to flourish and send up plume-like foliage year after year . . . in which case you'll never have to buy seed again and will be able to try numerous different chard recipes.